abartnof/cricket_competition/readme.md

 standard deviation of scores.
 In a league where everyone is more-or-less evenly-matched, we’ll see a lower standard deviation of scores.
-I like exciting games where nobody knows who’s going to win— that’s why, all else being equal, I want to find leagues with relatively small standard deviation of scores.
+I like exciting games where nobody knows who’s going to win— that’s why, all else being equal, I want to find leagues with a relatively small standard deviation of scores.

 ## Cricket